 Accessories for PD Patients

 Accessories often add value to or ease the use of certain items.
 It could be a GPS included in a car to help with navigation or it could be a piece of jewelry that enhances an outfit — accessories, whether complex or simple, can make life less complicated and more enjoyable.
 So why not use that same approach for peritoneal dialysis (PD)?
 PD accessories have been developed to help people better their quality of life on home dialysis.
-We list some items that may be of interest to you.
+Here are some items that may be of interest to you.

 Peritoneal dialysis belts

 PD belts hold a PD catheter in place when a patient isn’t using it to dialyze.
 Many patients find belts more comfortable than tape and feel more secure going about their daily activities knowing that their catheter is protected.
 PD belts come in many sizes and designs for added comfort.
 Some belts are made of mesh and are ideal for hot weather, showering and swimming (to prevent infection, be sure to get your doctor’s approval and instructions before doing any water activities).
 Many PD belts are reasonably priced and are machine washable.
 Companies specializing in PD belts are: